Merge PDF

 Will bookmarks and hyperlinks be preserved after merging?

 Internal hyperlinks and bookmarks within individual documents are preserved in the merged output.
-However, cross-document links that pointed from one source file to another may no longer resolve correctly since the files are now part of a single document.
+Cross-document links that pointed from one source file to another may not resolve correctly since the files are now part of a single document with a new page structure.

 Can I merge PDFs on a mobile phone or tablet?